Gig/event reviews: Tallinn Ollesummer Festival

 I met my friend Saskia at the hotel.
 We planned to see Alphaville but it was already really late and we didn’t go in the end (I regretted it a bit, because you know, I have lived Alphaville times, well, at least “the best of Alphaville times” and would have loved to see them live).
 But we did a lovely walk near the sea instead and I was surprised how pretty everything looked.
 How come you never appreciate things near you?
 It’s not always necessary to travel for days to see something beautiful.
 Saskia and I chatted until late night at the hotel (we knew we can sleep late in the morning) and it was so much fun, a big thank you to her for the company!

 Ollesummer festival is actually a beer festival.
-Lol, it doesn’t sound so good but it wasn’t bad either, not too many drunken people and I could even found a proper coffee stand.
+It doesn’t sound so good but it wasn’t bad either, not too many drunken people and I could even found a proper coffee stand.
 The performer before Mika was a bit harder style, probably not something foreign Mika fans (like Saskia) usually listen to.
 The band seemed to be popular in Estonia though, maybe in Russia too, and even they are not known in my country I could totally see their style being popular here too.
 I really liked their music and the singer was quite charismatic.
 I think they were a good choice to perform before Mika, the audience loved them and went a bit crazy already.
 The band is called The Sun and I think the singer Tanel Padar won the ESC years ago (please correct me if I’m wrong).
-Check them out here or here.

 I was lucky to see Mika in Tallinn two years ago so I knew the audience will be the best possible and I was really looking forward to the show also for that reason.
 Tallinn never seems to fail, the audience was epic and so loud and Mika was on fire from the first moments.
 He told later how the audience made him almost fly backwards because the effect was so strong and totally believe him because I could feel the power in the audience.
 The audience blow some soap bubbles during the Happy Ending and it must have brought a lot of memories to Mika from his previous Tallinn show because he had that huge smile on his face again.

 He lost a bit of his voice during the night so the new songs sounded actually better in France a couple of days later.
-I still LOVED every single moment in Tallinn.
-Hearing new songs for the very first time is always special, I’m glad it happened in Tallinn (because it seems to be a special Mika place for me too) and felt very emotional myself (new music after a long, long wait), I can’t describe it.
-It was good to see him starting touring looking happy and pleased.
+I still loved every single moment in Tallinn.
+Hearing new songs for the very first time is always special, I’m glad it happened in Tallinn (because it seems to be a special Mika place for me) and felt very emotional myself (new music after a long, long wait), I can’t describe it.
+It was good to see Mika starting touring looking happy and pleased.
 Looking forward to many good moments in the future, but the Tallinn show will absolutely be one of my favorite shows this summer.